Home Electrification and Appliance Rebates (HEAR)

 Up to $14,000, varies by state

-The rebates will roll out state by state, and the timing and structure of the rebates will vary.
-These programs will be tailored to the unique needs of each state, and may vary significantly in who is eligible, what projects are covered, what building types are supported, when the rebates will be available, and how people will claim rebates.
+These programs are tailored to the unique needs of each state and vary significantly in who is eligible, what projects are covered, what building types are supported, and how people claim rebates.

 Sign up to receive rebate updates